ecoscape-earth/ecoscape-layers/README.md

 ## Known issues

-- The eBird and IUCN Red List scientific names do not match for certain bird species, such as the white-headed woodpecker (eBird code: whhwoo).
+- The eBird and IUCN Red List scientific names do not match for certain bird species, such as the white-headed woodpecker (eBird code: `whhwoo`).
 As the IUCN Red List API only accepts scientific names for its API queries, if this occurs for a bird species, the 6-letter eBird species code for the species must be manually matched to the corresponding scientific name from the IUCN Red List.

-- Bird species with different seasonal ranges on eBird are currently not supported.
+- Bird species with seasonal ranges are currently not supported.